-In 2016 the volume of trade between the two countries amounted to more than CHF 15 billion.
-While in previous years Switzerland had regularly recorded a deficit against Austria, the trade balance in 2015 was practically even.
+In 2017 the volume of trade between the two countries amounted to more than CHF 14 billion.
 Switzerland is one of the biggest foreign investors in Austria.
-Total investments by Swiss companies stood at CHF 6.8 billion at the end of 2015.
-Swiss companies employ around 33,060 people in Austria.
+Total investments by Swiss companies stood at CHF 8.2 billion at the end of 2016.
+Swiss companies employ around 31,778 people in Austria.

 Cooperation in education, research and innovation